So I'm back.

 So the good news is...we did!
 We up and left New Zealand and moved to Poland just so I could pursue my dream of becoming a doctor.

 I did a bit of research before biting the bullet and there really are some great medical schools with English language programs here.
 Truly!
 Of course there are also some that aren't good, so if this is a route you are considering, DO YOUR RESEARCH!

 I know there are a lot of snobs out there who wouldn't dream of pursuing this path.
 Europe (and especially Eastern Europe) is not as prestigious as Canada or the US - I know.
 But this really doesn't mean that they are sub-par in terms of quality of education.
 I read "but you'll never get back to Canada!" etc and that is absolutely something I am aware of.
 However, I connected with some people I went to high school with (I went to an American high school in Warsaw) who went to the University of Warsaw medical school and did the English program and they are all doing extremely well.
 One guy just finished up a fellowship in radiology at Oxford and is considering pursuing a PhD there.
 Another girl did a residency in Scotland and is now a family doctor in Canada.
-A couple my sister knows (they met at the medical school) are both practicing in the US.
+A couple my sister knows (they met at the medical school) are both ER doctors practicing in the Arizona.
 Another stayed here in Poland and is a mini-celebrity with a huge following of her OB-Gyn themed Instagram and blog and TV appearances.
 They all loved the program, many chose it over other seemingly more prestigious universities and couldn't recommend it more highly.

 I know the risk is that I may never get to practice in Canada but that is okay.
 This is MORE important to me and my husband is okay with it (the only condition he has is that we are to never move to the USA and I'm okay with that too).